Brezovica ski resort: Features

 A number of successful national and international competitions are held at the resort, including the Belgrade-owned "Inex ski center Brezovica", among others.
 A number of Kosovo winter sport teams train at the resort.
 A major investment from MDP Consulting Compagnie des Alpes is expected to have a significant impact in the area concerning environmental issues.

 Wide ski terrains of the Brezovica ski resort are made of a system that includes: 5 chair lifts and 5 ski lifts, connected with 16 km of ski slopes of the average length 3,000 meters.
-On Brezovica FIS slopes for slalom, giant slalom, downhill race and “Super G” simultaneously could ski 50,000 skiers.
+On Brezovica, there are FIS approved slopes for slalom, giant slalom, downhill race and Super G and simultaneously could ski 50,000 skiers.

 The ski slopes have an average length of 4 kilometers and an average of 128 skiable days per year.

 The ski centre has around 700 beds in four hotels, while additional accommodation possibilities exist in independent hotels and private facilities.
 However, these hotels are either operating minimally or are closed due to legal disputes between Government of Serbia and Government of Kosovo.
 Hotel clients have free transportation and free access to ski lifts.
-The construction of private houses is booming in the area despite it being a natural park.
+The construction of private houses is booming in the area despite it being a national park.

+Chairlifts and Ski lifts

+The following is a list of the resort's chairlifts and ski lifts: